-To start off this adventure is to travel by land southward from downtown PV to Boca de Tomatlán, where you can take any water taxi going to the other western beaches past Colomitos (Las Animas, Quimixto, Majahuitas, and Yelapa) as they will first go by Colomitos' small bay and beach on their normal route (see map above).
+To start off this adventure I would recommend you travel by land southward from downtown PV to Boca de Tomatlán, where you can take the water taxi going to the other western beaches (Las Animas, Quimixto, Majahuitas, and Yelapa) as they will first go by Colomitos' small bay and beach on their normal route (see map above).
 Check out the water taxi schedule.

 You can get to the small fisherman town (AKA Boca), by taking a taxi or a local bus; or if you're into sailing and don't easily get seasick, by panga (water taxi), as its bay is the most visited one for taxis.
 These pangas can be caught around the Pier at Los Muertos Beach and at Marina Vallarta in PV.